Topological phases protected by projective space-time inversion symmetry in alkaline-earth-metal-like atoms: Introduction

 \section{Introduction}

 Topological phases in free systems can generally be classified based on their internal and spatial group symmetries~\cite{thouless1982quantized,Kane2005,Bernevig2006,bernevig2006quantum,moore2007topological,konig2007quantum, hsieh2008topological,hasan2010colloquium,qi2011topological,hasan2011three, horava2005stability, zhao2013topological, kruthoff2017topological}.
 The fundamental distinction in topological classification hinges on whether the systems being examined are spinful or spinless.
-These two spin categories exhibit distinct topological phases, originating from their differing symmetry algebra~\cite{Chiu2016}.
-A prime example is the spacetime inversion symmetry, denoted as $PT$ symmetry~\cite{PT2008,PT2016}.
-In spinful systems, $(PT)^2=-1$, resulting in a Kramers double degeneracy throughout the Brillouin zone (BZ).
+These two spin categories exhibit distinct topological phases, originating from their differing symmetry algebra~\cite{Chiu2016}. {A prime example is the space-time inversion symmetry, denoted as $PT$, where $P$ and $T$ represent the space- and time-inversion transformation operators, respectively~\cite{PT2008,PT2016, PPT2021, PT_operators}.} In spinful systems, $(PT)^2=-1$, resulting in a Kramers double degeneracy throughout the Brillouin zone (BZ).
 In contrast, spinless systems have $(PT)^2=1$, ensuring a real band structure.
 Thus, the spin class inherently determines the topological phases that a physical system can manifest.

 Recent theoretical advancements have shown that the traditional limitations in topological classification can be surpassed in the presence of gauge symmetry~\cite{PPT2021}.
-Specifically, the space inversion symmetry $P$ can be projectively represented as $\mathcal{P} = GP$~\cite{projective2016,projective2020}, where $G$ is a gauge transformation.
-By carefully selecting $G$, the projective $PT$ symmetry can be tailored to satisfy $(\mathcal{P}T)^2=1$ in spinful systems or $(\mathcal{P}T)^2=-1$ in spinless systems.
+Specifically, the space inversion symmetry P can be projectively represented as $\mathcal{P} = GP$~\cite{projective2016,projective2020}, where $G$ is a gauge transformation.
+By carefully selecting $G$, the projective space-time inversion symmetry can be tailored to satisfy $(\mathcal{P}T)^2=1$ in spinful systems or $(\mathcal{P}T)^2=-1$ in spinless systems.
 This enables the realization of topological phases that were previously exclusive to either spinless or spinful systems in the opposite category.
 Notably, spinful topological phases have now been observed in inherently spinless acoustic crystals~\cite{PPT2023}.
 These findings open up new avenues for exploring novel topological phases beyond the conventional topological classification~\cite{Bernevig2020}.